Bosonic Rational Conformal Field Theories in Small Genera, Chiral Fermionization, and Symmetry/Subalgebra Duality: Preliminaries

 \end{enumerate} \end{defn} Chiral algebras are essentially infinite-dimensional symmetry algebras which are present in any (1+1)D CFT.
 Whenever one has a symmetry structure in physics, it is important to understand its representation theory.
 In this work, we restrict attention to chiral algebras with the ``nicest'' representation theory: namely, we want to introduce as many adjectives as are needed so that $\Rep(\V)$, the category of $\V$-modules, forms a unitary modular tensor category.

 In physics, one would normally use the word ``rational'' to describe this situation.
 To a physicist, this refers to theories for which the Hilbert space decomposes into a finite number of irreducible representations of $\V\otimes \overline{\V}$.
-The word ``rational'' also appears in mathematical treatments of vertex operator algebras, but it is not clear to the author whether it is equivalent to the physicists' notion or not.
+The word ``rational'' also appears in mathematical treatments of vertex operator algebras, but it deviates slightly from the physicists' notion.
 Since we will be invoking mathematical theorems throughout the text, we will opt to use the mathematicians' conventions instead, following mainly \cite{abe2004rationality}. \begin{defn}[CFT-type] A vertex operator algebra is said to be of CFT-type if $\V=\bigoplus_{h\geq 0} \V_h$ and if $\V_0 = \BBC|0\rangle$. \end{defn} These conditions are completely natural to a physicist.
 They say that the identity operator is the only operator of conformal dimension $h=0$, and that no operator has lower conformal dimension.
-We emphasize however that there are of course completely natural and very physical theories which violate these assumptions: e.g.\ the tensor product of a CFT with a (1+1)D TQFT, which has multiple ground states. \begin{defn}[$C_n$-cofiniteness] A vertex operator algebra is said to be $C_n$-cofinite for $n\geq 2$ if $\V\big/ C_n(\V)$ is finite-dimensional, where $C_n(\V)=\{\varphi_{-n+h-1}|\psi\rangle \mid |\varphi\rangle,|\psi\rangle\in \V\}$. \end{defn} It turns out that $C_2$-cofiniteness implies $C_n$-cofiniteness for all $n\geq 2$ \cite{Gaberdiel:2000qn}. $C_2$-cofiniteness itself is conjecturally equivalent to (mathematicians' notion of) rationality, which deals more directly with the representation theory of $\V$.
+We emphasize however that there are of course very physical theories which violate these assumptions: e.g.\ the tensor product of a CFT with a (1+1)D TQFT, which has multiple ground states. \begin{defn}[$C_n$-cofiniteness] A vertex operator algebra is said to be $C_n$-cofinite for $n\geq 2$ if $\V\big/ C_n(\V)$ is finite-dimensional, where $C_n(\V)=\{\varphi_{-n+h-1}|\psi\rangle \mid |\varphi\rangle,|\psi\rangle\in \V\}$. \end{defn} It turns out that $C_2$-cofiniteness implies $C_n$-cofiniteness for all $n\geq 2$ \cite{Gaberdiel:2000qn}. $C_2$-cofiniteness of the chiral algebra is typically imposed alongside rationality, which deals more directly with the representation theory of $\V$.
 We turn to this definition next.

 \begin{defn}[Weak, admissible, and ordinary modules] A weak $\V$-module is a vector space $M$ with a linear map

 which satisfies the following axioms. \begin{enumerate} \item The pairings $\varphi_n|\psi\rangle$ vanish for $n\gg 0$, where $|\varphi\rangle\in \V$ and $|\psi\rangle\in M$. \item The vacuum of $\V$ is mapped to the identity map on $M$, i.e.\ $Y^M(|0\rangle,z) = \mathrm{id}_M$. \item The Jacobi identity holds,